David Ball (footballer)

-David Michael Ball (born 14 December 1989) is an English professional footballer who plays as a striker for Wellington Phoenix in the A-League.
+David Michael Ball (born 14 December 1989) is an English professional footballer who plays as a striker for Radcliffe.

-Began his career at Manchester City, he never made a first-team appearance despite being a star player in the club's Reserve and Academy teams.
+Began his career at Manchester City, but he never made a first-team appearance despite being a star player in the club's Reserve and Academy teams.
 He started the 2010–11 season on loan at Swindon Town, before he was signed by Peterborough United in January 2011.
 Peterborough won promotion out of League One via the play-offs in 2011, though Ball returned to the division on loan at Rochdale for the first half of the 2011–12 season.
 He was signed to Fleetwood Town in July 2012, and helped the club to win the 2014 League Two play-off final.
 He scored 49 goals in 209 league and cup games in a five-year stay at Fleetwood, before moving on to Rotherham United in June 2017.
 He helped Rotherham to win the 2018 League One play-offs, but left the club after spending most of the 2018–19 season on loan at Bradford City.